ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 ## Understanding the code

-In idle open the file `01_blinking_led.py`.
+In IDLE open the file `01_blinking_led.py`.
 Let's begin by trying to understand the given code.

 The first two statements import the modules needed for this exercise: